webapiplugin/web-api/README.md

-# ChatGPT Plugin Bibliography Generator
+# ChatGPT Web API Plugin

 #### Simplifying Web Interaction with ChatGPT
 Make any web request via OpenAI models.

-# Embedding Bibliography Plugin into ChatGPT
+# Embedding Web API Plugin into ChatGPT

 ## Prerequisites
 - Access to the ChatGPT web interface where plugins can be added.